 It’s as though we’re on a circus ride hanging on to the rail as everything passes us by.
 “Watch this,” Philip barks!
 See this little control panel?
 Wow, didn’t see that!
 Philip pointed to a faded out control panel, just standing there in mid air with nothing holding it up and you could actually touch it.

 Philip hit one of the buttons and all of a sudden the entire scene was going so fast you could barely see it.
 Everything was in fast mode, the van moving through intersections, making turns, finally pulling into the driveway of a home and into the garage.

 Philip pressed another button and everything slowed down.
 We watched this guy take Kerry from the van into the house, and suddenly the camera panned out to the front of the home with the address clearly visible, and the movie stopped.

 “I knew you were brilliant Phil, but this is out of this world.”
 “How on earth did you do this?”

 “I’d really like to take credit for this, but this is even more incredible than if I had made it up.”
 “Do you know what a 1KB file is?”
 Well, sure I do, it’s the smallest file size you can have, 1 kilobyte.
 Like one or eight letters of the alphabet?

 Well, close!
-More like a small sentence, 128 letters.
-This entire movie was emailed as an attachment that is only 1 kilobyte in size.
+More like a small sentence, 128 letter, but this entire movie was emailed as an attachment that is 0 kilobytes in size.
+It’s some kind of Quantum stuff going on.
 Everything you see here is impossible.
 Up until the time I downloaded this I never in all my dreams have ever even thought something like this is possible.
 I didn’t do this Jim.
 This is technology that is literally, out of this world.